JingbinXu-VT/STAT5014_jingbin/README.md

 # STAT5014_Jingbin

 Greetings from Jingbin Xu.
-This is my playground for STATS5014.
+This is my playground for STAT 5014.